 In order to accomplish this task, a security camera has to be smart, and that’s why motion detection has become an obsolete technology.
-Nowadays most cameras understand when detected motion comes from people, animals or cars, and the most advanced (and effective) can also recognize familiar faces.
+Nowadays most cameras understand when the detected motion comes from people, animals, or cars, and the most advanced (and effective) can also recognize familiar faces.

 In other words, from a security standpoint, being smart is the final purpose of a security camera.

-Then of course, the spectrum of uses is vaster.
-In fact when talking about home security cameras you often hear a lot of preaching about video quality, 2K and 4K resolution, or cool perks such as being able to talk to the mailman who’s at your door delivering a package while your at the beach in Thailand, or you might want to be able to save and share some funny family moments that were recorded while playing in the backyard with your kids.
+Then, of course, the spectrum of uses is vaster.
+In fact, when talking about home security cameras you often hear a lot of preaching about video quality, 2K and 4K resolution, or cool perks such as being able to talk to the mailman who’s at your door delivering a package while you’re at the beach in Thailand, or you might want to be able to save and share some fun family moments that were recorded while playing in the backyard with your kids.

-But these features, as cool as they are, make for a nice video doorbell, or a fun to have assistant that keeps you from always having to film videos of your kids, videos that you might want to enjoy at higher resolution than the standard (and very good) 1080p that most cameras have nowadays.
+But these features, as cool as they are, make for a nice video doorbell, or a fun-to-have assistant that keeps you from always having to film videos of your kids, videos that you might want to enjoy at a higher resolution than the standard (and very good) 1080p that most cameras have nowadays.

 So, in order to be effective in terms of security, a security camera needs to be smart, and here’s where artificial intelligence kicks in.